SenorTite/pySame/README.md

 You may pick any combination of states and counties.
 For example:
 > `District of Columbia.
 Montgomery, MD.
 Prince Georges, MD.
 Arlington, VA`
 #### Errors / Warnings
-Nonexistant US states / counties will cause these errors:
+US states / counties which don't exist will cause these errors:
 > `ERROR: Washington DC is not a state`
 > `ERROR: County Washington DC not found in District of Columbia`

-If you use full stops / commas incorrectly, you may get this error:
+If you use full stops / commas incorrectly, you may get an error:
 > `ERROR: Doesn't understand "Bronx, NY,"`

 If you specify more than 31 locations, you'll get this error (this is due to SAME protocol):